 Security Audit Server Address

-The audit logs are sent to a syslog server.
-Define the IP address of the syslog server.
-Only valid IPv4 or IPv6 address formats are accepted.
-Host names are not supported.
-This setting is only relevant when Security Audit Logging Mode is set to External or ExternalSecure.
+Set the IP address or DNS name of the syslog server that the audit logs are sent to.
+This setting is only relevant when Security Audit Logging Mode is set to External or External Secure.

 Requires user role: AUDIT